-NCC's operational risk-management is an integral part of Moscow Exchange's risk-management, operational thus Moscow Exchange has adopted the Risk Management Policy Operational describing the methodology for identifying possible sources of operational risks.
+NCC's operational risk-management is an integral part of Moscow Exchange's operational risk-management, Moscow Exchange has adopted the Operational Risk Management Policy describina the methodology for identifying possible sources operational risks.
 This methodology has been developed taking into account the specifics of NCC's main business, viz. performance of the function of a clearing center and CCP, as well as NCC's treasury operations.
 The process of managing NCC's operational risk includes not only identifying an operational risk event, but also analyzing its reasons and taking actions to mitigate the risk, followed by subsequent control of comprehensiveness and sufficiency of such actions.